nonomal/Fail2Ban-Report/README.md

 ## 🆕 What's New in V 0.2.2

-- changed standard sorting to descending
+- Default sorting changed to descending (newest first)
-- sorting of date/time, action and jail added
+- Sorting by date/time, action, and jail added in the main list
-- reset & reload Button to easy reset filters and sorting within the ui
+- Reset & reload button to easily clear filters and sorting
-- date filter and reset button added for blocklist-overlay
+- Date filter and reset button added to the blocklist overlay
-- The number of days shown in 'Select Date' can now be limited through the config file
+- The number of days shown in "Select Date" can now be limited via the config file

 🧪 [as promised there is an highly experimental feature for using fail2ban instead of UFW.](using-Fail2Ban-firewall-update.md) (⚠️ not recommended)